ITV Studios: Bildergarten Entertainment

 Bildergarten Entertainment was launched by ITV Studios on 19 May 2021 as the replacement for Talpa Germany, the company originally founded by John de Mol and co-owned by Axel Springer SE until 2015.
 Bildergarten Entertainment is responsible for Dickes Deutschland and the German version of Lange Leve de Liefde (The Cabins) on RTL Zwei, The Voice of Germany for ProSieben/SAT.1 and Sing Meinen Song on VOX.

 Armoza Formats

 Armoza Formats is an Israeli unscripted television Formats company founded in 2005 by Avi Armoza that is best known for The Four: Battle for Stardom, La'uf al HaMillion (the original version of Who's Still Standing?) and I Can Do That.
 At the end of July 2019, ITV Studios acquired Armoza and integrated it into their Creative Network division.
+In April 2024, Armoza bought the company back from ITV, returning it to its independent status.
+Armoza Formats will retain exclusive rights to reproduce ITV Studios' formats in Israel, while ITV will retain rights to Armoza's back catalog.